sjredd01/startup/weekTwoNotes.md

 ## Terminal

 I did a lot of stuff in the terminal and figuring out my computures built in protections.
 Honestly kinda annoying but thats Apple for you.
 But I was able to do everything.

+## HTTPS

+I learned that we can actually change our server and use caddy to make it more secure.
+It was fun to ssh into it and change it manually.
+I liked it.